phac-nml/nf-sequenoscope/README.md

 The repository includes test data to showcase and test pipeline performance across ONT and Illumina sequencing technologies and mock community compositions.

 ### ZymoBIOMICS Microbial Community Standards
-We used the ZymoBIOMICS mock communities to validate mapping and abundance estimation.
+We used the ZymoBIOMICS mock communities standards to validate mapping and abundance estimation.

-- Illumina EVEN/LOG: Data sourced from the [Loman Lab Mock Community project](https://github.com/LomanLab/mockcommunity) (Accessions: ERR2935805 and ERR2984773).
+- **Illumina EVEN/LOG Data:** Data sourced from the [Loman Lab Mock Community project](https://github.com/LomanLab/mockcommunity) (Accessions: ERR2935805 and ERR2984773).

-  - EVEN community: Contains 8 bacteria and 2 yeasts at equal genomic concentrations.
+  - **EVEN community:** Features 8 bacteria and 2 yeasts at equal genomic concentrations.
+The test set contains 50,000 paired-end reads (R1/R2).

-  - LOG community: Features the same organisms but with abundances distributed on a logarithmic scale.
+  - **LOG community:** Features the same organisms with abundances distributed on a logarithmic scale.
+The test set contains 50,000 paired-end reads (R1/R2).

-- ONT Data: Subsampled Nanopore reads located in tests/data/ONT/ used for testing Adaptive Sampling filtration.
+- **ONT Data:** Subsampled ONT reads from from LOG and EVEN ZymoBIOMICS mock communities standards for the 6 barcodes located in `tests/data/ONT/` folder.
+  - Each FASTQ file contains exactly 2,000 reads to facilitate rapid testing of the FILTER_ONT and ANALYZE modules.
+  -  A single `test_sequencing_summary.txt` (covering 12,000 reads) is provided, containing the shared metadata for all 6 barcodes to enable testing of the FILTER_ONT module.
+  - For the specific mapping of these 6 barcodes to their respective experimental conditions and channel ranges, please refer to the [manuscript](https://www.microbiologyresearch.org/content/journal/acmi/10.1099/acmi.0.001059.v2).

-- References: A cleaned Zymo reference FASTA containing all taxa of interest is located in `tests/references/`.
+**References:** A cleaned Zymo reference FASTA containing all taxa of interest is located in `tests/references/`.